kmcgarry1/edhrec-compare/README.md

 No custom environment variables are required for local development.
 Network requests hit the public EDHREC and Scryfall APIs directly from the browser.

+## Security Hardening

+### Content Security Policy

+- A strict CSP is shipped through both `index.html` and the production headers declared in `vercel.json`.
+It locks execution to the same origin by default and only whitelists the remote services the client actually talks to (EDHREC JSON endpoints, Scryfall APIs, Sentry ingestion, and Vercel analytics scripts).
+- Violations are reported to the new serverless logger at `/api/csp-report`, which emits structured events to the deployment logs.
+Browsers that support `report-to` automatically leverage the `Report-To`/`NEL` headers to batch reports; legacy agents fall back to `report-uri`.
+- If you deploy Commander Scout under a different domain or need extra allowances (for example, a CDN for fonts), update both the CSP string and the `Report-To` URL in `vercel.json` so the `report-to csp-endpoint` directive keeps pointing to a reachable HTTPS endpoint.

 ## Development Workflow

 1. **Start Dev Server** � `npm run dev`.